aattea14/latin102/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-filiam- feminine noun accusative singular in coniugium- neuter, ablative, dative, nominative, singular- means in marriage  ❌ animo- dative or ablative, masculine, singular uirgine- ablative, feminine, singular parentes- plural, masculine, accusative ❌ ad uxorem- feminine, accusative, singular - means to his wife
+filiam- feminine noun accusative singular in coniugium- neuter, accusative, singular- means into marriage  ❌ (FIXED) animo- dative or ablative, masculine, singular uirgine- ablative, feminine, singular parentes- plural, masculine, nominative, accusative ❌ (FIXED) ad uxorem- feminine, accusative, singular - means to his wife